 The specialty concentration in Nurse Anesthesia is offered in conjunction with Carolinas Medical Center .
 This and all of our baccalaureate/masters programs in the School of Nursing are accredited by the Commission on Collegiate Nursing Education (CCNE) and the Council on Accreditation of Nurse Anesthesia Education Programs (COA).
 The concentration in Nurse Anesthesia provides both the theory and clinical practice required to qualify to take the national certifying examination upon graduation.
 In addition to MSN core courses, students complete cognate and clinical courses in nurse anesthesia.
 Clinical experiences are offered at Carolinas Medical Center and other affiliated sites.

 Carolinas Medical Center provides clinical instruction for students enrolled in the nurse anesthesia program.
 A referral center for North and South Carolina, this 850-bed medical center and teaching hospital presents opportunities for experiences with patients undergoing a variety of surgical and diagnostic procedures.
 Students also receive educational experiences at several external clinical sites in North Carolina, including Stanly Regional Medical Center in Albemarle,CMC in Pineville, CMC Mercy and CMC University.
-All facilities provide a preceptor:student ratio of no more than 1 to 2 with a CRNA and/or physician anesthesiologist and opportunities to administer regional anesthesia.
+All facilities provide a preceptor:student ratio of no more than 1 to 2 with a CRNA and/or physician anesthesiologist.
 The clinical hours and number and variety of cases are exceptional; students far exceed the number of clinical hours and cases required for graduation.
 The program's graduates have achieved a 92% passage rate (first attempt) on the Council on Certification of Nurse Anesthetists Certification Examination for Nurse Anesthetists over the previous ten years.

 For more information on Nurse Anesthesia as a career, visit the website for the American Association of Nurse Anesthetists.